Hamza-Rayyan/Bank-handling/README.md

 # Bank-handling
-this project hands some basic task of banking
+this project handles some basic task of banking